 4 maintenance tasks that are cheaper in the winter

-Summer is the perfect time for beach days and cookouts, and it's also the most popular season for home repairs.
-Many homeowners hire contractors and service professionals during the warmer months, and high demand means higher prices.
-If you know you're going to need work done on your house, take advantage of these four maintenance and repair tasks that are cheaper to complete in the winter.
+Many homeowners hire contractors and service professionals during the warmer months.
+This high demand means higher prices.
+If you know you're going to need work done on your house, try completing these four maintenance and repair tasks during the winter to save on costs.

 1. Air conditioning tune-ups

 You'll be hard pressed to get a HVAC repairman on the phone during the summer.
 To avoid a game of telephone tag and inflated prices, test your air conditioner during the late winter months.
-AJC.com explained that contractors will be more willing to negotiate on price during their slow season.
+Contractors will likely be more willing to negotiate on price during their slow season.
 Plus, the job will likely get done quicker.